-Slack and Jira Integration: Benefits, Uses and Quick Setup
+Slack and Jira Integration: Step-by-Step Guide

 Slack and Jira are two popular tools used by knowledge workers, but they don’t automatically work together.
 To make them effective for issue, task and ticket management, teams need a reliable Slack Jira integration.